Table of Contents

 THE SUBJECT REQUIREMENT

 To satisfy this requirement, the applicant must complete the high school courses listed with a GPA defined by the Scholarship Requirement below.
 This sequence of courses is also known as the “a-g” requirements.
-The UC certified course list is available in the College Center or online: (at www.ucop.edu/doorways) The applicant must take 15 year-long high school courses to fulfill the Subject Requirement, and at least 11 of the 15 courses must be completed before senior year.
+The UC certified course list is available in the College Center or online: https//hs-articulation.ucop.edu/guide.
+The applicant must take 15 year-long high school courses to fulfill the Subject Requirement, and at least 11 of the 15 courses must be completed before senior year.
 (A “unit” is equal to an academic year, or two semesters of study.)

 THE SCHOLARSHIP REQUIREMENT